Emmotes/ic_spoilers/docs/season_5.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Specialisation: Unknown** (Guess)
-> Omin increases the effect of Champion of Tymora by `$(not_buffed amount)%` for each Champion of Tymora in the formation, stacking multiplicatively.
+> Omin increases the effect of Champion of Tymora by 50% for each Champion of Tymora in the formation, stacking multiplicatively.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>